fanq15/FSOD-code/README.md

 CUDA_VISIBLE_DEVICES=0,1,2,3 python3 tools/test_net.py --multi-gpu-testing --dataset fsod --cfg configs/fsod/voc_e2e_faster_rcnn_R-50-C4_1x_old_1.yaml --load_ckpt Outputs/fsod_save_dir/ckpt/model_step59999.pth
 ```

 The default setting is on 4 GPUs.
 If you want to change GPU numbers, please change `bs` in the training script and make sure `bs=#GPU`.
 If you want to use the default training setting on 4 GPUs, you can directly run `sh all.sh` to train and evaluate the model.
+The code currently only support 4 GPUs evaluation.
+If you use other GPU numbers, it may cause Nan result.

 ### Others